SomeRandomUsern4m3/automatic_reddit_story_video_gen/README.md

 # Important note - Also PLEASE read the whole thing I have here. it is important to setting up this program
 ## Your gonna need to add the folder game_footage because stupid github won't let me add it
+## Credit to https://github.com/abdeladim-s/subsai for the subtitle library.
+It is really helpful :)

 # What is this?